 Which Countries Have the Highest Self Esteem?

-According to the research, here are the top five countries:
+According to research (Schmitt and Allik, 2005), here are the top five countries:

 - Serbia 2.
 Chile 3.
 Israel 4.
 Peru 5.
 Estonia